Medicinal plants used by Irula tribes of Nellithurai Beat, Karamadai Range, Western Ghats, Tamil Nadu, India: An ethnobotanical survey

 Conclusion: Our study revealed that in all tribal villages the plants were used to cure common diseases like fever, skin diseases, wound healing, asthma, etc. Many of these plants in the study area are threatened now due to constraints of population and natural hazards.
 The study suggested that the present information on medicinal use of plants may be used for botanical and pharmacological research in future for the discovery of new sources of drugs.

-Swamynathan Mani Dhivya and Kanthasamy Kalaichelvi.
+Swamynathan Mani Dhivya, Kanthasamy Kalaichelvi.
 Medicinal plants used by Irula tribes of Nellithurai Beat, Karamadai Range, Western Ghats, Tamil Nadu, India: An ethnobotanical survey.
-Journal of Medicinal Plants Studies.
-2016; 4(4): 270-277.
+J Med Plants Stud 2016;4(4):270-277.